Zbruch

 Upon the river are situated a couple of small Hydro Electric Stations (Bodnariv's and Martynkiv's), while along the river are some 140 ponds.
 The river serves as a natural border between Ternopil and Khmelnytskyi regions.
 As it was mentioned above, the river flows through the Podolia Upland sneaking past the Podolian hills also known as Medobory for their honey-bearing flora (literally: Med - honey and Bory - forests).
 Along the river, there are recreational areas for swimming in the water.
 Medobory stretches from the northeastern part of the Lviv Region to the northern borders of the Republic of Moldova.
 The Zbruch, at its mouth, has a width of some 18 m.
 The source of the river lies in relative proximity to other rivers such as the Horyn and the Sluch and used to serve as an alternative route for the tradeway "From the Varangians to Greeks".
 Presumably the earliest name for the river was Boruch.

 The Zbruch had international significance following the first partition of Poland when between 1772 and 1793 the river was a border between Poland-Lithuania and Habsburg monarchy.
 After the second partition of Poland in 1793–1807 and 1815–1918 the river was a border between the Austrian Galicia on one side and Imperial Russia on the other.
 During that time the river was also called Pidhirtsi.
 Following the Polish-Ukrainian Alliance of 1920 it was intended as the border between Poland and Ukraine.
 After the Treaty of Riga the Polish-Soviet border was established in the area, running along the river (this situation lasted until 1939).

-Charles de Gaulle, who served with the staff of the French Military Mission to Poland as an instructor of Poland's infantry during the Polish-Soviet War (1919–1921), distinguished himself in operations near the Zbrucz, where he held the rank of major in the Polish army, and won Poland's highest military decoration, the Virtuti Militari.